randyvarela5/RoverPhotos/README.md

 ## 🧠 About

-Rover Photo is an iOS app built with UIKit that leverages a NASA API to display photos of any three rovers: Spirit, Opportunity, and Curiosity.
+Rover Photo is an iOS app built with UIKit then rewritten in swiftUI that leverages a NASA API to display photos of any three rovers: Spirit, Opportunity, and Curiosity.
 The user gets to select a date and an image taken from the selected rover on the given date.

-It was originally created as learning project and demonstrates key iOS development skills including networking, decoding data, and autolayout.
+It was originally created as learning project and demonstrates key iOS development skills including networking, decoding data, and autolayout

+--MAY 21 UPDATE--
+rewritten in swiftUI

 --Rover States--
 Curiosity: